Board of Trustees

 I hold a simple philosophy of education.
 From the day we are born we are learning.
 The greatest gift we can receive is a sound academic education during our school years, giving us the ability to continue to pursue any field of interest for the rest of our lives.

-I wish for each and every student in Lake County to get a very good basic education and go on to some kind of higher education.
+I wish for each and every student in Lake County to get a very good education and go on to some kind of higher education.